What is Paratransit Service?

 (PCA) Personal Care Attendant/Aide

-An aide is a medical or social services attendant required to travel with a passenger.
-Aides ride for free provided the need for them is indicated on the certification form.
-Aides must be picked up and dropped off at the same address as the client and need to be placed on the schedule when the trip is requested.
+A PCA is an attendant required to travel with a passenger.
+PCAs ride for free provided the need for them is indicated on the certification form.
+PCAs must be picked up and dropped off at the same address as the client and need to be placed on the schedule when the trip is requested.
+If the PCA is not indicated when scheduling, then any individual accompanying the ADA client will be regarded simply as a companion and must pay fare accordingly.

 A companion is anyone traveling with a client.
 Companions may accompany you on your trip, but will be charged the same fares as the client.
 Companions must be picked up and dropped off at the same address as the client.
 Clients must inform dispatch when a companion will be riding at the time the trip is requested.
 An aide does not count as a companion; therefore, additional companions may accompany you if space on the bus permits.